BirdeeHub/birdeevim/README.md

-    Optionally delete all the categories of plugins you dont want, (it is optional because you could just create new categories and only enable those) copy your config in (minus the init.lua at the root of your config folder), change RCName to point to your config, add your plugins to your desired categories, enable any categories you want to use to package for YOUR specific projects/languages/environments add your new package to the list of outputs.
+    Optionally delete all the categories of plugins you dont want, (it is optional because you could just create new categories and only enable those)

+    copy your config in (minus the init.lua at the root of your config folder),

+    add your plugins to your desired categories,

+    change RCName to point to your config, or turn wrapRc off to point it to your regular ~/.config/nvim

+    enable any categories you want to use to package for YOUR specific projects/languages/environments

+    add your new package to the list of outputs.

     Within the lua you will also have to change any